delvelabs/batea/README.md

 You can try Batea on your nmap scan data without downloading the software, using Batea Live: https://batea.delvesecurity.com/

 Batea works by constructing a numerical representation (numpy) of all devices from your nmap reports (XML) and then applying anomaly detection methods to uncover the gold nuggets.
-It is easily extendable by adding specific features, or characteristics, to the numerical representation of the network elements.
+It is easily extendable by adding specific features, or interesting characteristics, to the numerical representation of the network elements.

 The numerical representation of the network is constructed using features, which are inspired by the expertise of the security community.
-It has been conceived in order to be easily extendable.
-The features act as elements of intuition, and the unsupervised anomaly detection methods allow the context of the network asset to be used as the central building block of the ranking algorithm.
+The features act as elements of intuition, and the unsupervised anomaly detection methods allow the context of the network asset, or the total description of the network, to be used as the central building block of the ranking algorithm.
+The exact algorithm used is Isolation Forest  (https://en.wikipedia.org/wiki/Isolation_forest)

-Models are the heart of Batea.
-Models are machine learning algorithms trained on the data and used to predict score on the same (and other) data.
+Machine learning *models* are the heart of Batea.
+Models are algorithms trained on the whole dataset and used to predict a score on the same (and other) data points (network devices).
 Batea also allow for model persistence.
 That is, you can re-use pretrained models and export models trained on large datasets for further use.

 Ex: